SolaceProducts/pubsubplus-gke-quickstart/README.md

 [//]:# (Section 1 prereq is direct copy from here:  https://cloud.google.com/container-registry/docs/quickstart )

-**Step 1**: Create a project in Google Cloud Platform and enable these prerequisites:
+### Step 1: Create a project in Google Cloud Platform and enable prerequisites

 * In the Cloud Platform Console, go to the Manage Resources page and select or create a new project.